-NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATION ("NRSRO"): Firms that review and assess the creditworthiness of an obligor as an entity or with respect to specific securities or money market instruments and express their opinion in the form of a letter rating.
+NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATION

+("NRSRO"): Firms that review and assess the creditworthiness of an obligor as an entity or with respect to specific securities or money market instruments and express their opinion in the form of a letter rating.
 A credit rating agency may apply to the SEC for registration as a nationally recognized statistical rating organization ("NRSRO").
-The primary rating agencies are Standard & Poor's Corporation, Moody's Investor Services, Inc. and Fitch, Inc.

-NEGOTIABLE CERTIFICATES OF DEPOSIT: Unsecured obligations of the financial institution, bank or savings and loan, bought at par value with the promise to pay face value plus accrued interest at maturity.
+The primary rating agencies are Standard & Poor's Corporation, Moody's Investor Services, Inc. and Fitch, financial institution, bank or savings and loan, bought at par value with the promise to pay face value plus accrued interest at maturity.
 They are high-grade negotiable instruments, paying a higher interest rate than regular certificates of deposit.